stylelint-types/stylelint-define-config/README.md

 ## Why?

-Improve your eslint configuration experience with:
+Improve your stylelint configuration experience with:

 - auto-suggestions
 - type checking (Use `// @ts-check` at the first line in your `stylelint.config.[c,m]js`)